Research Organization for Energy and Manufacture: History

 After acquirement of Agency for the Assessment and Application of Technology (Badan Pengkajian dan Penerapan Teknologi, BPPT), BPPT transformed into ORPPT-BPPT under BRIN in September 2021.
 As it was from BPPT, ORPPT-BPPT was a big research organization with 16 research center and has very wide range of research focus.

 On 24 January 2022, the ORPPT-BPPT is struck out and no longer listed in the BRIN Research Organizations list along with ORIPT, indicating that the organization is being phased out.
 Research centers under those two research organizations are being reorganized, resulted in formation of OREM itself, Nanotechnology and Material Research Organization (Organisasi Riset Nanoteknologi dan Material, ORNM), and Electronics and Informatics Research Organization (Organisasi Riset Elektronik dan Informatika, OREI).

 OREM is formally established by Chairman of BRIN Decree No. 7/2022, backdated from 25 February 2022.
 OREM formation is finalized on 1 March 2022 and is functional since 4 March 2022 with inauguration of its first head, Haznan Abimanyu.

 Structure

-The structure of OREM is as follows:
+As the latest Chairman of BRIN Decree No. 7/2025, The structure of OREM is as follows: